Recently we travelled up the north coast of Queensland and found the BEST things to do in Airlie Beach with kids!

 This swimming attraction is located in the middle of the main street and overlooks the sea, and best of all – it’s free!
 Add it to your list of cheap things to do in Airlie Beach!

 It’s great for children and adults as it has a variety of different depths of water to suit all swimming abilities.
-It has a man-made beach and a playground, giving you plenty of activities to experience with your little ones.
+It has an artificial beach and a playground, giving you plenty of activities to experience with your little ones.
 It has areas of shade, toilets and outdoor showers.

-The Great Walk
+4. The Great Walk